havarnov/multimap/README.md

 ### 0.8.3

-* multimap! marco fixes; allow trailing comma, naming hygiene and create with enough capacity for all elements.
+* `multimap!` macro fixes; allow trailing comma, naming hygiene and create with enough capacity for all elements.

 ### 0.8.2